 To recharge from our desert treks, city jaunts, and lofty hikes, we’ve handpicked these incredible hotels with prime placement in Santiago and the Atacama Desert, along with a few rustic recharge stations along our path through the dramatic terrain of Patagonia.
-Scroll down to scope out where we’ll be resting our weary feet.
+Scroll down to scope out the Chile gay-welcoming hotels where we’ll be slumbering.

 Hotel Luciano K, Santiago